yAOwzers/tp/docs/UserGuide.md

 #### 3.3.3 Tagging tasks: `tag`

 You have added a few tasks, and completed some of them.
 Congratulations!
-After reviewing, you realise that some of the tasks come from the same module, or that some or non-academic-related.
+After reviewing, you realise that some of the tasks come from the same module, or that some are non-academic-related.
 Is there any way you can categorise them together?

 This command lets you add a single `tag` to an existing `task` to remind you of the category it belongs to.
 You can learn how to search for all tasks with the same `tag` in [Finding tasks](#335-finding-tasks-find).